Magnet and Specialty Programs

 School Program Info

 An Achievable Dream Academy An Achievable Dream is a partnership between Newport News Public Schools, the City of Newport News, and the community to help children start on the path toward college.
-Terra Chalmers-Harris , Principal
+Tabitha Evans , Principal

 726 16th Street, 23607